-Are you studying a language that requires a rolled R, but you feel like the technique is escaping you?
+Are you studying a language that requires a rolled R, but feel like the technique is escaping you?

 Turn to pop culture for inspiration.